Dr. Clāra Ly-Le of EloQ Communications tells us about her boutique public relations & marketing agency.

 On the other hand, we see this as an opportunity to expand our domestic clientele and target clients from new markets free from COVID-19, such as China.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

 Dr. Clāra Ly-Le: I’m a PR practitioner choosing to run my own business, not a business person who decided to open a PR industry company.
 Therefore, I met many difficulties with business management and human resource management earlier in the business.
 This is one thing that PR agency owners in Vietnam can relate to.
-Boutique agencies like ours face the same problem over and over again: employee recruitment, employee retention, and conflict negotiation.
+Boutique agencies like ours face the same problem over and over again: employee recruitment in Vietnam, employee retention, and conflict negotiation.
 These are what I had to learn on the job, and our company did make an improvement over time.
 However, it’s undeniable that the lack of human resource knowledge was the greatest difficulty when I started the company.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Dr. Clāra Ly-Le: We don’t apply any digital tools or applications to manage customer relations.
 Our agency has a dedicated account management team to take charge of customer relations and project management.
 A few years ago, our agency had a multitasking structure.
-Our executives would both conduct client services and executed a campaign.
-But later, the internal team was divided into ‘account management’ and ‘PR & communications’ divisions to manage our on-going campaigns more effectively.
+Our executives would both conduct client services and execute a campaign.
+But later, the internal team was divided into ‘account management’ and ‘PR & communications’ divisions to manage our ongoing campaigns more effectively.
 This structure allows EloQ to keep a close distance to our clients and their industry.
-As a result, the account executives can act as EloQ’s representative in front of our clients and also as the clients’ representatives in front of our internal team.
+As a result, the account executives can act as EloQ’s representatives in front of our clients and also as the clients’ representatives in front of our internal team.